gasparch/vim-ide-elixir/ROADMAP.md

  x scripts to download/install powerline fonts x scripts to download/install Hack font
  * scripts to pull updates (and switch submodules automatically)
- * make sure it is totally usable standalone, so I can attract testers
+ * make sure it is totally usable standalone, so that I can attract testers
+   * test on our team first ;)))

 ## Functionality
  * make it load w/reasonable defaults in empty vim (top)